 Q: What about booklings of material from Eagle’s Mead?

-A: There will be at least two, one of which will be runic material.
-As booklings go, these will be more significant perhaps, in that there is no paperback of Eagle’s Mead, only a hardcover at $33, so a likely $9 bookling is a very large step-down in price to get some of that material.
-Walpurgisnacht 2020 is the current target for releasing the first one.
+A: There will be one of these.
+As booklings go, this will perhaps be more significant, since there is no paperback of Eagle’s Mead, only a hardcover at $33, so a $9 bookling is a very large step-down in price to get some of that material.
+Midsummer 2020 is the current target for its release.

 Q: Why just Kindle and not also Epub?